 “Thirty one years of service later, the awe and admiration Sue had in those early days of Hospice at Home provision, its principles of care and the close team working of our dedicated staff remain as strong as ever.

-Sam Howard has been appointed as Rennie Grove’s new Director of Nursing Patient Services and will take her the role following Sue Varvel’s retirement in early May.
+Sam Howard has been appointed as Rennie Grove’s new Director of Nursing Patient Services and will take on the role following Sue Varvel’s retirement in early May.